 8. Principle of Periodicity: Every accounting entry must be allocated to a specific period as per the guidelines mentioned in the following points:

 9. Principle of Materiality: The principle states that financial statements should include significant or material information and avoid reporting non-material information.
 In other words, reporting some transactions can be ignored using rules of an accounting standard if the net impact of such transactions is negligible while compiling financial statements.
-However proper disclosure in footnotes might be required as per rules.
+However, proper disclosure in footnotes might be required as per the rules.

 GAAP vs IFRS

-Key Differences between GAAP vs IFRS
+Key Differences Between GAAP vs IFRS

-The Basis of Comparison Between GAAP vs IFRS
+Basis of Comparison Between GAAP vs IFRS

 |Issued by the Financial Accounting Standards Board (FASB) of the USA.||Issued by the International Accounting Standards Board (IASB).|